lheintzmann1/github-licenses-stats/README.md

 This tool generates a dynamic SVG that shows the top licenses used across your GitHub repositories.
 It's perfect for showcasing the license distribution in your GitHub profile.

+This project is involed in the Summer of Making.
+Support the project [here](https://summer.hackclub.com/projects/2144) !

 ## Usage

 ### Markdown Example